LORD BYRON

 EofB: Hallo the House!!

-LyB: Bon soir all - Byron have you met Alfred yet?
-I am much like a mother to him - soon, in fact, I will be a mother-in-law to him (all except B laugh)
+LyB: Bon soir all - Byron, I see you already requested Alfred's presence - can you speak French well enough?
+I am much like a mother to the dear boy - soon, in fact, I will be a mother-in-law to him (all except B laugh)

 B: How so?